Speaker profile last updated by AAE Talent Team on 03/22/2024.

 Consider all experiences, not just internships, when evaluating candidates.
 Listen to the stories behind their scholarship program requirements, research and other academic projects that they have completed during the semesters, the time commitment involved with playing a sport or being responsible for taking care of younger siblings.
 Rather than looking for mistakes in a resume, look for the story.

 Byron Slosar is a keynote speaker and industry expert who speaks on a wide range of topics such as Build, Don't Buy Talent: Building for gen z, being people first diverse talent + early engagement, Next-Gen Recruitment Strategies: Recruiting for Gen Z and DEI for non-DEI experts: How to promote diverse work environments without being a DEI expert.
 The estimated speaking fee range to book Byron Slosar for your event is $20,000 - $30,000.
 Byron Slosar generally travels from New York, NY, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Earvin “Magic” Johnson, Daymond John, Katica Roy, Nicole Yeary and Chris Hughes.
+Similar motivational celebrity speakers are Earvin “Magic” Johnson, Daymond John, Katica Roy, Christopher Gray and Nicole Yeary.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Byron Slosar for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.